lor-ai/HyperForm/To evolve Δ using real model weights.md

 python your_script.py --prefix test_cond --seeds 11 22 33 --condition

 Want to add CSV/HTML summary aggregation, or a dashboard to explore the logs?

+Perfect.
+You're ready for embedded evolution.
+Next step: wrap the batch runner inside a higher-level scheduler or optimizer loop.

+You now have the foundation to:
+✅ Run-Evaluate-Evolve Loop

+    Each run outputs a run_summary_*.json.

+    After N runs, you:

+        Load summaries,

+        Rank by dream_valid, delta_mass, or dream_lineage_depth,

+        Select best Δ(s) as parents,

+        Mutate or blend to create new delta_conditions for the next batch.

+⚙️ Next Actions

+Would you like:

+    A scaffold for the full evolutionary scheduler?

+    Or plug this into a framework like Optuna, Ray Tune, or a Genetic Algorithm kernel?

+Just say the word, and I’ll spin up a prototype.